The-Advent-Project/offseason-2022/contents/pitch/pitch.md

 ### I have a rough idea, but it's not complete.
 Should I still pitch?

-Don't worry about having every detail of a project mapped out yet, just an idea you're excited about making and know you can execute.
-If you are unsure about some details or have a concept that could happily go in two different directions, just mention that in the submission form.
+Don't worry about having every detail of a project mapped out yet, just an idea you're excited about making and know you can execute on time.
+If you are unsure about some parts or have a concept that could happily go in two different directions, just mention that in the submission form.
 We'll ask questions as needed to help you draw out your idea and see if it's a good fit for this year's Advent Project.

 ### Can I see some examples of work from previous calendars?

 You sure can!
 Here’s just a few:

-    * *West Xmas* : a song by Fire Chief Charlie (https://2019.adventproject.org/west-xmas/?unlock=advent_sample)
+    * *West Xmas*(https://2019.adventproject.org/west-xmas/?unlock=advent_sample): a song by Fire Chief Charlie(
-    * *Let it Snow*: a game by Miden Wood (https://adventproject.org/2021/let-it-snow/)
+    * Let it Snow(https://adventproject.org/2021/let-it-snow/): a game by Miden Wood
-    * *it's nothing really* : a poem by joolz (https://2019.adventproject.org/its-nothing-really/?validate=true)
+    * *it's nothing really*(https://2019.adventproject.org/its-nothing-really/?validate=true): a poem by joolz
-    * *Corpsatomic* : a series of cards by Amy Carver and 210 (https://2020.adventproject.org/corpsatomic/?key=advent_sample)
+    * *Corpsatomic*(https://2020.adventproject.org/corpsatomic/?key=advent_sample): a series of cards by Amy Carver and 210
-    * *Snowshoes* : a short film by Kasey Waas (https://2020.adventproject.org/snowshoes/)
+    * *Snowshoes(https://2020.adventproject.org/snowshoes/)* : a short film by Kasey Waas
-    * *Razzle Dazzle Holiday Spirit* : a radio special by Werner & Markovich (https://2019.adventproject.org/razzle-dazzle-holiday-spirit/?validate=true)
+    * *Razzle Dazzle Holiday Spirit(https://2019.adventproject.org/razzle-dazzle-holiday-spirit/?validate=true)* : a radio special by Werner & Markovich